ismailbutthaleem/active-directory-security-lab/Documentation/README_Student.md

 Within this architecture:

-The domain acts as the primary security boundary.
+The domain is the primary security boundary.

 Organisational Units (OUs) are used for delegation and Group Policy scoping.

-Subnets represent network segmentation but do not define security boundaries.
+Subnets represent network segmentation but do not define Active Directory security boundaries.

-This separation is intentional and will later be demonstrated through testing and access control validation.
+This matters because the governance model is implemented through OU placement, RBAC groups and scoped delegation, not by treating OUs as security borders.

 2.3 OU Scope and Structure

-The OU structure follows a role-based governance model aligned with least privilege principles.
+The OU structure follows a role-based governance model aligned with least privilege.

 The OUs are divided into logical tiers:

 Control Plane – Contains high-privilege administrative groups and accounts.
-These are isolated from the lower tier levels and should never login with their credentials in such tiers.
+These are isolated from lower tiers and should not be used to log into lower-tier systems.

 Management Plane – Contains delegated administrative groups and infrastructure-related objects.
 Includes administrators and role-based personnel.